Buying more lottery tickets is the only way to increase your chances of winning the jackpot. However, this strategy is not that simple.

 You may win the life-changing jackpot, but it’s also possible that it will not happen during your lifetime.
 Think about that.

-If you have to play the lottery, then play for fun with the money you save for “entertainment purposes.”
-But don’t forget to spend more money on your education, retirement plan, and business.
+If you have to buy more tickets, play for fun with the money you save for “entertainment purposes.”
+But spend more money on your education, retirement plan, and business.
 That’s a sure way to a happy life free from financial worry.

 Explore more: